SrijanSriv211/AOs/README.md

 ***

+## :notebook_with_decorative_cover: The Plan
+The plan for AOs is two-fold: to create a powerful tool for developers to help them build simple applications from a calculator to large project like a Game Engine.
+AOs is also aimed to control almost every aspect of an operating system just from the command line.
+From controling the volume to changing settings, everything could be done with AOs without breaking anything.

+***

 ## :warning: License and Contributions
 All code is licensed under an MIT license.
 This allows you to re-use the code freely, remixed in both commercial and non-commercial projects.
 The only requirement is to include the same license when distributing.